-It is our objective, and we believe to your benefit as a client, that the fee arrangement be set up at a fixed rate per month.
-But as our services are tailored to each client’s needs there may be some uncertainties that need to be settled before going to a fixed fee, so for the first few months we would bill you on a time and materials basis with the intent being transitioning to a fixed-fee arrangement when mutually agreeable.
+It is our objective, and we believe to your benefit as a client, that the fee arrangement is set up at a fixed rate per month.
+But as our services are tailored to each client’s needs there may be some uncertainties that need to be settled before going to a fixed fee, so for the first few months, we would bill you on a time and materials basis with the intent being transitioning to a fixed-fee arrangement when mutually agreeable.

-Depending on the level of services you require, NFP Partners can fulfill the roles of bookkeeper (or accounting operations specialist), accountant, and/or controller or Chief Financial Officer.
+Depending on the level of services you require, NFP Partners can fulfill the roles of a bookkeeper (or accounting operations specialist), accountant, and/or controller or Chief Financial Officer.
 In the nonprofit sector, these titles get blurred with one person serving multiple roles for small- to mid-size organizations.
 Our service approach is collaborative and tailored to your growth-stage and needs.

-- For small organizations we can take turnkey responsibility for accomplishing all accounting and reporting tasks.
+- For small organizations, we can take turnkey responsibility for accomplishing all accounting and reporting tasks.

-- For mid-size organizations we usually take a more collaborative approach and rely on one or more administrative people on your staff for day-to-day accounting operations including transaction entry, filing, bank deposits, check writing, etc., under our supervision and training.
-In these instances our primary role is to handle tasks that require specialized accounting knowledge and serve as your controller with focus on internal controls, best practices and generating reliable and timely financial statements that comply with generally accepted accounting principles (GAAP) for nonprofit organizations.
+- For mid-size organizations, we usually take a more collaborative approach and rely on one or more administrative people on your staff for day-to-day accounting operations including transaction entry, filing, bank deposits, check writing, etc., under our supervision and training.
+In these instances, our primary role is to handle tasks that require specialized accounting knowledge and serve as your controller with focus on internal controls, best practices and generating reliable and timely financial statements that comply with generally accepted accounting principles (GAAP) for nonprofit organizations.

 Following is an example of a list of typical accounting functions you can expect from us in an ongoing outsourced accounting engagement:

-- Design, document and implement internal controls, financial policies and procedures.
+- Design, document and implement internal controls, financial policies, and procedures.

 - Setup and maintain accounting software for best efficiency and results.